ssupream/favoriteCities/README.md

 ## 🛠️ Features

 - **Search for Cities**: Find information on any city in the world.
-- **View City Details**: See essential city data like weather, population, and history.
+- **View City Details**: See essential city data like weather and history.
 - **Plan a Journey**: (🚧 Work in progress) Plan and visualize your travel route.

 ---